 for the selection of a different response.
 The chief procurement officer shall

 publish the written reasons in the next volume of the Illinois Procurement

-(e) Board review.
-Upon receipt of (1) any proposed lease of real property of 10,000 or more square feet or (2) any proposed lease of real property with annual rent payments of $100,000 or more, the Procurement Policy Board shall have 30 calendar days to review the proposed lease.
-If the Board does not object in writing within 30 calendar days, then the proposed lease shall become effective according to its terms as submitted.
-The leasing agency shall make any and all materials available to the Board to assist in the review process.
+(e) Board and Commission on Equity and Inclusion review.
+Upon receipt of (1) any proposed lease of real property of 10,000 or more square feet or (2) any proposed lease of real property with annual rent payments of $100,000 or more, the Procurement Policy Board and the Commission on Equity and Inclusion shall jointly have 30 calendar days to review the proposed lease.
+The Board and Commission have 30 calendar days to submit a joint objection.
+If no joint objection is submitted, then the proposed lease shall become effective according to its terms as submitted.
+The leasing agency shall make any and all materials available to the Board and the Commission on Equity and Inclusion to assist in the review process.